aiven/devportal/docs/tools/aiven-operator.rst

     PGPASSWORD:    16 bytes
     PGPORT:        5 bytes

-Lastly, let's deploy a Pod to test the connection to PostgreSQL from Kubernetes.
+Lastly, let's deploy a pod to test the connection to PostgreSQL from Kubernetes.
 Create a file named ``pod-psql.yaml`` with the content below:

 .. code:: yaml